 What about the warranty?

-Major manufacturers have established a standard 5-year parts warranty on dry charge units.
-While this offers industry standard protection on the components it does not provide protection against R-22 refrigerant prices, which are expected to increase substantially.
+Major manufacturers honor a standard 5-year parts warranty on dry charge units.
+While this provides industry standard protection on the components it does not provide protection against R-22 refrigerant prices, which are expected to increase substantially.

 Is R-22 refrigerant going to get really expensive?